What is negligence?

 Determining whether a breach of duty of care caused an injury

 In some cases it will be obvious what has caused the injury.
-For example, if a person slips on a wet floor and breaks their arm.
-In this case there is a clear connection between the wet floor and the injury suffered (i.e. broken arm).
+For example, if a person slips on a wet floor and breaks their arm, then there is a clear connection between the wet floor and the injury suffered (the broken arm).

-However, in a lot of cases the cause of an injury may be more complex.
+However, in many cases the cause of an injury may be more complex.
 There may be more than one event that could have caused the injury.
-For example, where a person slips on a wet floor and injures their arm, but earlier that morning they had injured the same arm in a fall from their bicycle.
-In such cases there will be issues about exactly which event caused the injury and to what extent.
+For example, where a person slips on a wet floor and injures their arm, but earlier that morning they had injured the same arm in a fall from their bicycle, there will be questions about whether one event or both caused the injury and to what extent.